Schtuffs/Chess-Engine/README.md

 ### Piece art
  Hand-made by me in microsoft paint a few months ago, which is part of the reason im doing this project.
+That part was easy.
+Rendering these textures onto squares is a lot harder.